-- Or put them all in a spray bottle with a mix of the eery witch hazel (3.5 ounces) and (0.5 teaspoons) of the oils of lemongrass, eucalyptus, and citronella
+- Or put them all in a spray bottle with a mix of witch hazel (3.5 ounces) and (0.5 teaspoons) of the oils of lemongrass, eucalyptus, and citronella

 Go into the laundry room and grab some dryer sheets.
 Smear the over your skin, and all of the unknown chemicals inside will keep mother nature’s pests away.
 You can also rub it onto your clothing, boots, hat and bags to achieve a similar effect.

 More pleasant will be vanilla extract, used in the same manner.
 Less pleasant will swallowing cloves of garlic, or ingesting garlic pills, which will make you so pungent the bugs (and anyone else) won’t come near.

 Zote Soap is a homemade concoction that can drive away bugs, as is a cleaner known as Fels Naptha.